-We have three (3) manufacturing and packaging facilities in and around the industrial belt of Vapi, Gujarat with one hundred seventy-two (172) reactors having an aggregate manufacturing capacity of 14024 MTPA.
-These facilities manufacture Intermediates like cypermethric acid chloride, cypermethric acid, MPBD and MPBAL and Technicals like cypermethrin, alphacypermethrin, deltamethrin, permitherin and lambda cyhalothrin amongst others and a range of Insecticides, Herbicides and Fungicides Formulations.
-From four (4) facilities earlier, we have now integrated a facility with Unit I for operational purposes which will now exclusively manufacture Intermediates and Technicals and Unit II will continue to manufacture Intermediates and Technicals.
+We have three (3) manufacturing and packaging facilities in and around the industrial belt of Vapi, Gujarat with one hundred seventy-four (174) reactors having an aggregate manufacturing capacity of 14,024 MTPA.
+These facilities manufacture Intermediates like cypermethric acid chloride, cypermethric acid and MPBD and Technicals like cypermethrin, alphacypermethrin, deltamethrin, permitherin and lambda cyhalothrin amongst others and a range of Insecticides, Herbicides and Fungicides Formulations.
+From four (4) facilities earlier, we have now integrated a facility with Unit I for operational purposes which will now exclusively manufacture Intermediates and Technicals and Unit III will continue to manufacture Intermediates and Technicals.
 Unit III at Sarigam mainly produces Formulations in liquid and powder forms, which are then packed in various sizes as per the required dosage for each crop on a per acre basis.
 We acquired this land parcel of around 55,000 sq. mtrs. in the year 2018 on lease basis from GIDC, out of which around 22,300 sq. mtrs. has been presently used the Formulations facility being Unit III.
 We have streamlined our production by adding some new reactors and establishing an automated facility for packaging the Formulations at Unit III.
-Our new R&D facility at Unit III Sarigam shall become operational from December, 2020.
+Our new R&D facility at Unit III Sarigam has become operational from October, 2020.
 The remaining land shall be utilized at a later stage for manufacturing Intermediates, Technicals and for other establishing administrative facilities.
 We now have Unit I which is a dedicated facility for manufacturing Technicals, Unit II for derivatives of CMAC and Unit III for liquid and powder Formulations and packaging of Formulations in various sizes and materials.

 Our Unit III land parcel of around 55,000 sq. mtrs. is more than three (3) times the land parcel of around 17,500 sq. mtrs. at Vapi, Gujarat.
 The availability of land for expansion and streamlining of operations will further enhance our revenues and profitability in the near future.
-In addition to the Sarigam land, we have another parcel of land admeasuring around 34,600 square metres at Saykha, at GIDC - Dahej extension, Gujarat which can be used for further expansion, when required.
+In addition to the Sarigam land, we have another parcel of land admeasuring around 34,600 square metres at Saykha, at GIDC - Dahej extension, Gujarat ("Saykha") which can be used for further expansion, when required.
+Further, Our Company has applied with Ministry of Environment (Forests and Climate Change), India for the proposed expansion of manufacturing activities of our Company at Saykha for environmental clearance.

-The Pyrethroids market in India to grow at a CAGR of 8.5% during 2020-2025, reaching a production volume of 25,398 Tons by 2025.
+The Pyrethroids market in India is projected to grow at a CAGR of 8.5% during 2020-2025, reaching a production volume of 25,398 Tons by 2025.
 Moreover, the production and consumption value are expected to reach a value of US\$ 462 Million and US\$ 205 Million by 2025, exhibiting a CAGR of 12.5% and 19.6% respectively.
-For further information, please see "Industry Overview" beginning from page95.
+For further information, please see "Industry Overview" beginning from page 104.
 We believe that our infrastructure and facilities, present and future growth plans will be in line with the growth of the pesticides industry.

-2. Developing a new R&D facility at Unit III (Sarigam Unit) for new product development.
+2. Development of new products at our R&D facility at Unit III (Sarigam Unit)for.